-In accordance with Rule 18f-4 under the 1940 Act, the Funds have elected to be treated as limited derivatives users, which requires that: (i) each Fund limits its derivatives exposure to ten percent (10%) of its net assets; and (ii) the Funds adopt and implement written policies and procedures reasonably designed to manage its derivatives risks.
-Rule 18f-4(a) defines derivatives transaction to mean: (i) a swap, security-based swap, futures contract, forward contract, option, any combination of the foregoing, or any similar instrument under which a fund is or may be required to make any payment or delivery of cash or other assets during the life of the instrument or at maturity or early termination, whether as a margin or settlement payment or otherwise; and (ii) any short sale borrowing.
-In accordance with Rule 18f-4 and pursuant to procedures approved by the Board, the Funds have elected to treat reverse repurchase agreements and similar financing transactions as senior securities that are not subject to the 10% limit but for which a Fund must maintain 300% asset coverage.
+In accordance with Rule 18f-4 under the 1940 Act, each Fund has elected to be treated as a limited derivatives user, which requires that: (i) each Fund limits its derivatives exposure to ten percent (10%) of its net assets; and (ii) the Fund adopts and implements written policies and procedures reasonably designed to manage its derivatives risks.
+Rule 18f-4(a) defines derivatives transaction to mean: (i) a swap, security-based swap, futures contract, forward contract, option, any combination of the foregoing, or any similar instrument under which a fund is or may be required to make any payment or delivery of cash or other assets during the life of the instrument or at maturity or early termination, whether as a margin or settlement payment or otherwise; (ii) any short sale borrowing; and (iii) to-be-announced securities ("TBAs"), dollar rolls and non- standard settling transactions that the Fund does not intend to physically settle or will not settle within 35 days of the trade date.
+In accordance with Rule 18f-4 and pursuant to procedures approved by the Board, each Fund has elected to treat reverse repurchase agreements and similar financing transactions as senior securities that are not subject to the 10% limit but for which a Fund must maintain 300% asset coverage.